It is generally estimated that between 5 and 35% of asylum seekers are torture survivors.

 Arriving and settling in their new homes then requires them to invest all their energies into reconstructing their lives within a personal and social context that is not always welcoming or friendly.
 Refugees suffering from trauma, or otherwise unable to access rehabilitation support, often struggle to start this reconstruction process, being unable to find or hold work or perform other tasks we would think basic and straightforward.

 It is for this reason that the early identification of survivors of torture or other forms of violence – including sexual or psychological violence – is crucial to ensuring provision of effective and immediate support.
 This will help restore dignity to their lives, and allow for a smoother integration process.

 At aditus foundation we don’t provide psychological, medical or psycho-social support to refugees.
 Instead, we refer to specialised services (including those provided by other NGOs), and ensure that our clients’ conditions are not an obstacle to their enjoyment of their fundamental human rights.

 Specifically, we work with our clients to ensure they are able to recount their experiences during the asylum interview, and that the asylum process takes due account of their histories.
 We also support them as they try to obtain their documents, find work and start making Malta home.

 Being an NGO focusing on advocating for better human rights laws and policies, we prioritise the need for Malta to establish procedures that identify refugee survivors of torture of violence, with a view towards directing them to the appropriate support services.

-In the project Time for Needs, led by the Italian Council for Refugees, we are working with colleagues from Italy, Greece, Portugal, Germany and France to produce a set of materials to be used by States to identify the needs of refugees who have suffered such experiences.
+In the project Time for Needs, led by the REFUGEES, we are working with colleagues from Italy, Greece, Portugal, Germany and France to produce a set of materials to be used by States to identify the needs of refugees who have suffered such experiences.

 What particular legal needs do they have?
 What form of accommodation structures are appropriate?
 How accessible are support services?